TaylorJadin/jadin.me/content/posts/2023/01/my-gif-workflow/index.md

 3. Video editing tools

 ## Taking a pre-existing video and making it into a GIF
 This one is relatively straightforward.
-There are a lot of tools that do this, but by far the best one in terms of getting good quality at small file sizes is [Gifski](https://gif.ski/).
+There are a lot of tools that do this, but in my opinion by far the best one in terms of quickly getting good quality at small file sizes is [Gifski](https://gif.ski/).
 It was originally a command line tool, but also has [a very simple and slick GUI version for macOS](https://apps.apple.com/us/app/gifski/id1351639930?mt=12).
 Looking at the website now, it looks like it has a GUI for Windows as well that I haven't used yet.
 I'm typically using the macOS GUI, and it lets you drag a video file in, trim it and resize it, and adjust quality settings.

 {{< figure src="gifski.png" title="A screenshot of a GIF in the making" >}}